yaph/logya/README.markdown

 ## Version 0.7

 * add FileWriter and IndexWriter classes in writer module together with DocWriter
-* add optional server dir to site structure that contains server specific configuration files, e.g. .htaccess, that are copied to the deploy root directory
 * add --verbose option

 ## Version 0.8